xraypy/xraylarch/doc/installation.rst

 ifeffit mailing list.
 Many of these contributions have found their way into Larch.

-Larch includes calculations for anomalous cross-sections based on the work of Cromer and Libermann, as implemented by Sean Brennan and Paul L. Cowen.
-Their code is included in Larch with only minor changes.
-Code to store and read the X-ray Scattering data from the Elam Tables was modified from code originally written by Darren S. Dale.
-Refined values for anomalous scattering factors have been provided directly by Christopher T. Chantler.
+Larch uses X-ray scattering factors and cross-sections fro the `xraydb`_ library.
+This uses code to store and read the X-ray Scattering data from the Elam Tables was modified from code originally written by Darren S. Dale.
+Refined values for anomalous scattering factors there have been provided directly by Christopher T. Chantler.
 Further details of the origin of much of the tabularized X-ray data is given in :ref:`xraydb-chapter`.

 As Larch depends on the fantastic scientific librarie written and maintained in python, especially the numpy, scipy, and matplotlib, the